Get a partner! You are each going to make a wireframe for a web page, then switch and build each other's designs.

 When everything is finished, I'll collect both the wireframes and code files to see how you did.

-- Name the wireframes according to who created them.
-E.g. I would name the wireframe that I create
+- Name your wireframe with your own name (not your partner's).
+For example, I would name the wireframe that I create